robot-descriptions/awesome-robot-descriptions/README.md

 * [Awesome Homemade Robots](https://github.com/tasts-robots/awesome-homemade-robots)
 * [Awesome URDF](https://github.com/ami-iit/awesome-urdf)

-## Add a Model to the List
+## Add a Description to the List

-New models are welcome!
+New robot descriptions are welcome!
 Check out the [guidelines](CONTRIBUTING.md), then open a PR.